HamzyP/weatherApp/README.md

 ## Features

-- Search for the weather by city name or city ID.
+- Search for the weather using dropdown menu.
-- Displays current temperature, "feels like" temperature, weather condition, visibility, sunrise, sunset and localtime.
+- Displays current temperature, "feels like" temperature, weather condition, visibility, sunrise, sunset.
-- Shows sunrise and sunset times.
 - Displays the local time of the selected city.
 - Built with HTML, CSS (Tailwind CSS), and JavaScript.